Licensing Requirement / Applications

 Amend new engine information at Craft Information tab.

-In Craft Certificate tab, attach Purchase Receipt of new engine and insurance policy with updated engine information.
+In Certificates tab, attach Purchase Receipt of new engine and insurance policy cover note with updated engine information.

 Go to Submit tab (green tab) and click the submit button.
 You will be prompted that the application is successful.